NoroffFEU/development-platforms/case-study-azure-devops.md

 ### Package Management

-Azure DevOps provides Package Management, which is a feature that helps you manage and share packages across your organization.
+Azure DevOps provides Package Management which is a feature that helps you manage and share packages across your organization.
 Package Management supports several popular package formats, including NuGet, npm, Maven, and Python packages.

-With Package Management, you can publish your packages to an internal or external feed, and then consume them in your builds and releases.
-You can also manage packages from different package sources, such as public feeds like npmjs.com or Maven Central, or private feeds created by your team.
+With Package Management you can publish packages to an internal or external feed and then consume them in your builds and releases.
+You can also manage packages from different package sources, such as public feeds like npmjs.com or Maven Central or a private feeds created by your team.

 When you publish a package, Azure DevOps stores the package and its metadata in the Package Management feed.
-You can then share the feed with others in your organization and use it as a source for your builds and releases.
+You can then share the feed with others in the organization and use it as a source for your builds and releases.

 In your builds and releases, you can use the packages from the Package Management feed by specifying the feed in your build or release definition.
 Azure DevOps will then download the packages and make them available to your build agents or release agents.

-Package Management in Azure DevOps helps you centralize your package management and improve collaboration and reuse within your organization.
-By using Package Management, you can ensure that your builds and releases use consistent and up-to-date packages.
+Package Management in Azure DevOps helps to centralize your package management and improve collaboration and reuse within the organization.
+The Package Management ensures that your builds and releases use consistent and up-to-date packages.

 *Reference [[12](#references)]*

 ### Code Review and Feedback

 Azure DevOps offers a code review and feedback system similar to other popular platforms, like GitHub.
-You create a pull request and on that request you can add your colleges to look at your code and review it.
+You create a pull request and on that request you can add team members to look at the code and review it.

 *Reference [[13](#references)]*

 ### Integrated Analytics

-Azure DevOps provides Integrated Analytics, which is a feature that helps you analyze and visualize data from various sources within Azure DevOps.
-Integrated Analytics uses Azure Boards and Azure DevOps data to provide insights into your work items, code changes, and pipelines.
+Azure DevOps provides Integrated Analytics which is a feature that helps you analyze and visualize data from various sources within Azure DevOps.
+Integrated Analytics uses Azure Boards and Azure DevOps data to provide insights into your work items, code changes and pipelines.

-With Integrated Analytics, you can create and share reports and dashboards that visualize data from Azure DevOps in meaningful ways.
-For example, you can create a dashboard that shows the status of your work items, the number of code changes made in a given time period, and the success rate of your pipelines.
+With Integrated Analytics you can create and share reports and dashboards that visualize data from Azure DevOps in meaningful ways.
+For example, you can create a dashboard that shows the status of your work items, the number of code changes made in a given time period or the success rate of your pipelines.

-To create a report or dashboard, you can use the built-in report authoring tools in Azure DevOps, or you can use Power BI, which is a data visualization tool provided by Microsoft.
+To create a report or dashboard you can use the built-in report authoring tools in Azure DevOps, or you can use Power BI, which is a data visualization tool provided by Microsoft.
 To create a report or dashboard in Power BI, you can connect to the Azure DevOps data source and use the data to create charts, graphs, and other visualizations.

 Integrated Analytics in Azure DevOps helps you make data-driven decisions by giving you access to rich data visualizations and insights into your work.
 With Integrated Analytics, you can monitor the progress of your work and identify areas where improvements can be made.